stevedonovan/Lake/doc/index.md

 ### Targets and Dependencies

 Building software and preparing websites both involve tools which take input files and convert them to output files.
 For example, a task may involve resizing original images and converting Markdown files into HTML.
-It's easy enough to write programs or scripts which explicitly apply the desired tool to given files, but this can involve extra work for the user and potentially much redundant processing by the computer.
+It's easy enough to write scripts which explicitly apply the desired tool to given files, but this can involve extra work for the user and potentially much redundant processing by the computer.
 Hundreds of images take a while to be processed, and it's irritating and unnecessary to do this everytime a new image is added.

-You only want to convert files which have changed, and this is the role of `make` .
+You only want to convert files which have changed, and this is the role of dependency-tracking tools like `make` .
 The output files are called the _targets_, and each target depends on one or more input files, which are called _prerequisites_ in `make` terminology, or simply _dependencies_ in `lake`.

 Just as the instructions for `make` are contained inside _makefiles_, the equivalent files for `lake` are called _lakefiles_.
 When `lake` is run without any parameters, it will look for `lakefile` or `lakefile.lua`.
 Lakefiles are Lua scripts which can use the full power of the language, but typically a lakefile is organized around explicit targets and dependencies.